louparker/myochlinn/README.md

 ## Project Goals

-The aims of this web app are as follows:
--   Showcase skills with Python & MongoDB.
--   Add a more potential client relevant project to my portfolio.
--   Give client collective a space to share content.
--   Give users unique content content to read about.
+The goals of this project are to provide a place for customers to view, buy, compare the pieces available to purchase.
+It is also meant to be a HUB for clients to read blog posts & leave reviews on products amongst other things.

 -----

 ## Target Audience

--   Client collective interested in sharing relevant content.
--   Other potential freelance clients.
+-   Families
+-   Women of all ages.
+-   Men 20yrs and above.
--   People interested in music & culture.
+-   Influencers & celebrities.
--   Peers interested in networking

 -----